MisanthropeGirl/schroders/README.md

 ## 2025-11-26

-Looked at making performance improvments.
+Looked at making performance improvements.
 I broke up `ChartOptions.tsx` a few days ago as it seemed as though there was some unnecessary rendering going on (if I'd read React DevTools' Profile tab correctly).
-Today I dropped much of the app in to Calude and asked it for further suggestions.
+Today I dropped much of the app in to Claude and asked it for further suggestions.

-Aside from a typo and a copy/paste error, its main feedback was the lack of caching, of which I am aware and fully intend to look in to at some future point, and `dataTransform` running after every call to the API which fetchs the data for the stock chart.
+Aside from a typo and a copy/paste error, its main feedback was the lack of caching, of which I am aware and fully intend to look in to at some future point, and `dataTransform` running after every call to the API which fetches the data for the stock chart.
 The minor issues were a lack of deduplication (which for this app means rapidly checking, unchecking, rechecking etc on a particular stock) and using Array lookup functions rather than Set() since that is quicker (more of an issue if the limit of three stocks on the chart wasn't there).

-I'd been ambivilent about leaving `dataTransform` where it was anyway so was happy to rework that and move it in to the slice, only doing the transform for each API call result rather than every ticker curently selected.
+I'd been ambivalent about leaving `dataTransform` where it was anyway so was happy to rework that and move it in to the slice, only doing the transform for each API call result rather than every ticker currently selected.
 Along the way was I was introduced to [TypeScript's 'Record' Utility Type](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) which made typing what I was doing so much easier.
 Using Set(), once I'd asked for some pointers, makes bits of the code look a lot cleaner (and is possible since there won't be any duplicates).

 ## 2025-11-29

 ### Part 1

 Fixed an issue whereby changing the price option caused Highcharts to throw an error.
 According to Claude this is because Highcharts is trying to mutate the data frozen by Redux/Immer, i.e. a direct consequence of moving the data transform to the slice.
 It provided several solutions, all but one using `JSON.parse(JSON.stringify())` at their core, to create a mutable copy of the data so that Highcharts can use it.

 ### Part 2